RealUI/RealUI-Old/Interface/AddOns/ArkInventory/ReadMe.txt

 Description:

+ArkInventory (AI or ARKINV) is an inventory mod that was based off EngInventory when the BtS 2.0.0 patch came out and I needed a working replacement.

+AI's display windows are built from "virtual bars", you assign categories to bars so that items in that category are displayed on the specific bars you want.
+There is no limit to the number of bars you can have inside a window but obviously you only have so much screen real estate before it becomes "too many".

+AI allows you to view all your Inventory locations, eg the Bank or Vault, without having to be there (offline mode).
+It will also allow you to view the Inventory of your other characters as well.

+AI uses several methods to assign a default category to an item such as what professions you have, tooltip scanning, basic type/subtype and PeriodicTable.
+You then assign those categories to a virtual bar.

+You can also over-ride the default category by creating a rule that matches either a single or multiple items.

 to see how you need to setup sorting go here http://code.google.com/p/arkinventory/wiki/UserGuide_HowTo_Sorting to see how to setup rules go here http://code.google.com/p/arkinventory/wiki/RuleFunction the FAQ is here http://code.google.com/p/arkinventory/wiki/FAQ